sbt/sbt-header/README.md

 |TwirlStyleComment|Twirl style comment (blocks starting with "@*" and ending with "*@")|
 |TwirlStyleBlockComment|Twirl style block comments (comment blocks with a frame made of "*")|

-To override the configuration for Scala/Java files or add a configuration to some other files type, use the `headerMapping` setting:
+To override the configuration for Scala/Java files or add a configuration for some other file type, use the `headerMapping` setting:

 ``` scala
 headersMappings := headerMapping.value + ("scala" -> CppStyleLineComment)